mist-devel/mist-binaries/cores/colecovision/readme.txt

 - Keyboard W        -> *
 - Arrow Keys        -> Move
 - Keyboard F12      -> OSD to select roms from the sd card (needs extension .col or .bin)
-- One player joystick support (140723)
+- Two player joystick support
+- Expansion module 2 support (steering wheel in some games)

 Support for the MegaCart (ROMs up to 1MB) and SuperGameModule (32k RAM, AY-8910 sound chip) added from the 181127 version.